Tyirell/Powershell-Cheat-Sheet/README.md

 `[-Physical]`

 ### Screenshot/Example
-In this example I use the Get-NetApadater command and again pipe it to the Where-Object cmdlet to get only net adapter information on the ones that status is up.
+In this example I use the Get-NetAdapter command and again pipe it to the Where-Object cmdlet to get only net adapter information on the ones that status is up.
 ![image](https://github.com/user-attachments/assets/8d11a718-f671-41cb-b237-4858cdb5e623)

 ## Export-CSV
+Allows you to convert objects into a comma seperated value format and save this to a file.

 ### Syntax
 `-InputObject <PSObject>`